devon-g/Sugarscape/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To run the program enter `pygame sugarscape.py` into the terminal.
+To run the program enter `python3 sugarscape.py` into the terminal.

 Some properties of the simulation can be modified in the settings.py file:
 * Grid Width/Height